cosinekitty/astronomy/source/js/README.md

 <a name="Astronomy.Vector+Length"></a>

 #### vector.Length() ⇒ <code>number</code>
-Returns the length of the vector using the same units as its components (usually AU).
+Returns the length of the vector in astronomical units (AU).

 **Kind**: instance method of [<code>Vector</code>](#Astronomy.Vector)